Emergency Medical Technology

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to emergency medical technology/technician (EMT paramedic) have obtained the following education levels.

 |Education Level||Percentage of Workers|

 |High School Diploma - or the equivalent (for example, GED)||7.5%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||30.0%|

 Online Emergency Medical Technology Programs

-In 2018-2019, 733 schools offered a emergency medical technology/technician (EMT paramedic) program of some type.
+In the 2020-2021 academic year, 723 schools offered some type of emergency medical technology/technician (EMT paramedic) program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||0||0|